-Chris Jericho, well known for his drinking prowess, certainly has some interesting drinking stories to share.
-This installment only scrapes the surface!
+Chris Jericho, well known for his drinking prowess, certainly has some interesting drinking stories to share!

 “I learned that another important duty of a champion was to be the last man standing at the bar—and there were shortcuts to achieve that.